Togo: Geography

+Wildlife

 Economy

 The country possesses phosphate deposits and an export sector based on agricultural products such as coffee, cocoa bean, and peanuts (groundnuts), which together generate roughly 30% of export earnings.
 Cotton is a cash crop.
 The fertile land occupies 11.3% of the country, most of which is developed.
 Some crops are cassava, jasmine rice, maize and millet.
 Some other sectors are brewery and the textile industry.
-"Low market prices" for Togo's "major export commodities" coupled with the "volatile political situation" of the 1990s and 2000s had a "negative effect" on the economy.
+Low market prices for Togo's major export commodities coupled with the volatile political situation of the 1990s and 2000s had a negative effect on the economy.

 It is listed in the least developed country group.
-It serves as a regional commercial and trade center.
+It serves as a regional commercial and trade centre.
 The government's decade-long efforts supported by the World Bank and the International Monetary Fund (IMF) to carry out economic reforms, to encourage investments, and to create the balance between income and consumption has stalled.
-Political unrest,s including private and public sector, strikes throughout 1992 and 1993, jeopardized the reform program, shrank the tax base, and disrupted economic activities in the country.
+Political unrest, including private and public sector strikes throughout 1992 and 1993, jeopardized the reform program, shrank the tax base, and disrupted economic activities in the country.
+Togo was ranked 117th in the Global Innovation Index in 2025.

 It imports machinery, equipment, petroleum products, and food.
 Its main import partners are France (21.1%), the Netherlands (12.1%), Côte d'Ivoire (5.9%), Germany (4.6%), Italy (4.4%), South Africa (4.3%) and China (4.1%).
 The main exports are cocoa, coffee, re-export of goods, phosphates and cotton.
 "Major export partners" are Burkina Faso (16.6%), China (15.4%), the Netherlands (13%), Benin (9.6%) and Mali (7.4%).